CacheboxInc/HDM-documentation/pages/service-overview/default.md

 > **Primary Site Agnostic**
 >
 > ProtectIO is a solution for protecting and recovering virtual
-> machines. ~~It does not matter which hardware customer is using in
-> primary site.~~ It does not matter which type of primary site customer
+> machines.
+It does not matter which type of primary site customer
 > has on-premises or IBM Cloud Classic or VPC.
 >
 > **Recovery time / Minimal RPO**